TosbackCgusBridge-Bot/CGUs-versions/Syfy/Privacy Policy.md

 Z Nation: Coming in September Z Nation: Coming in September

 Zombies have taken over America!
-Get a look at Syfys new zombie series coming in September.
+Get a look at Syfy's new zombie series coming in September.

 Wizard Wars: Coming August 19 at 10/9c Wizard Wars: Coming August 19 at 10/9c